AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 -  Support HA for GCloud gateways with a zone selection option.

--  Update REST API to accommodate GUI 2.0 development
+-  Update API to accommodate GUI 2.0 development

 UserConnect-082116
 ==================